starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 - React and Preact keep their idiomatic `useElementResource` leaves.
 - Vue exposes `elementResourceDirective` for directive-owned element resources.
-- Svelte's attachment API is the next dialect to probe.
+- Svelte exposes an experimental attachment API for element resources.
 - `@starbeam/modifier` stays internal.
 Its current `ElementPlaceholder` is historical kernel evidence, not the public contract.
 - `@starbeam/renderer` remains the best future home for adapter-author